Vyral/jon-long/_posts/2019-07-03-the-latest-numbers-from-our-july-market.md

 Now that we’ve entered the summer market, **consumer activity is up.** You can still sell your home at a great price, and buyers have a lot more options to choose from in addition to being able to take advantage of our rates.

-If you have any questions about the market or about buying/selling real estate, please feel free to reach out to me.
+If you have any questions about the market or about buying or selling real estate, please feel free to reach out to me.
 I’d love to help you achieve your goals.